lazydog66/TX20-Bridge-Davis-640/README.md

 One note of caution, if you do build an emulator based on this project, please make sure that the voltage levels on the physical connections are correct.
 For my project, it was easy because I built all the hardware myself, including the wind station.
 I knew exactly what levels were being used.
 If you are using a commercial wind station then you will need to find this information out first before building a bridging box.

+## Code Branches
+There are two code branches in this repository, *master* and *speed-on-adc*.
+The first implements reading the wind speed signal from the Davis 6410 using a hardware falling edge interrupt on the Arduino.
+The other branch, *speed-on-adc*, reads the speed using the hardware adc.
+When I implemented the falling edge method, I found that, under certain circumstances, the signal coming from the Davis 6410 needed filtering.
+This can be done using a resistor and capacitor on the signal line feeding into the Arduino, but I found it more convenient to do the filtering in software.
+This was easily done by connecting the signal line to an adc channel.
+If you are looking at using a Davis 6410, then take a look at the branch which suits your needs.

 ## The Code
 The code for the bridge comprises two main classes, *davis6410* and *tx20emulator*.
 The first handles reading the anemometer and wind vane on the Davis 6410.
 The other converts a wind speed and direction to a TX20 data frame.
 The *led* class is a simple way of blinking an LED to let me know that the bridge is working.